OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Coffee has long been a beloved beverage worldwide, cherished for its rich aroma and invigorating taste.
 However, for some individuals, the joy of sipping a hot cup of coffee may be accompanied by the discomfort of acid reflux.
 Acid reflux occurs when stomach acid flows back into the esophagus, causing a burning sensation in the chest known as heartburn.
 Over time, this condition can lead to more serious complications such as gastroesophageal reflux disease (GERD).

-As coffee is one of the most popular beverages consumed globally, it is essential to delve into the link between coffee consumption and acid reflux.
+As coffee is one of the most widely consumed beverages globally, it is essential to explore the connection between coffee consumption and acid reflux.

 The primary culprit behind coffee’s potential to trigger acid reflux is its high acidity level.
 Coffee is naturally acidic due to organic acids like chlorogenic acid, citric acid, and acetic acid.
 When these acids come into contact with the esophagus’s delicate lining, they can irritate it and lead to heartburn.
 Additionally, caffeine stimulates gastric secretions that can exacerbate existing symptoms or even cause them in individuals who are prone to acid reflux.